A Measure of Predictive Sharpness for Probabilistic Models: Analysis of Sharpness, Entropy, and Variance

 \section{Analysis of Sharpness, Entropy, and Variance}

-This section investigates the relationships between sharpness, entropy, and variance, three complementary measures that can be used to characterize the shape and spread of probability distributions.
-To demonstrate the complementary diagnostic information that these measures provide, we focus on level sets of these measures: collections of distributions that share approximately equal values of sharpness, entropy, or variance, respectively.
-For visualization, we restrict attention to discrete distributions.
-The accompanying material to this article includes Python scripts for reproducing the visualizations in this section.
+This section investigates the relationships between sharpness, entropy, and variance, three complementary measures that characterize the shape and spread of probability distributions.
+To demonstrate the complementary diagnostic information that these measures provide, we evaluate level sets of these measures: collections of distributions that share approximately equal values of sharpness, entropy, or variance, respectively.
+We begin by exploring the mathematical relationships between entropy and sharpness.
+We then investigate these relationships numerically and through visualizations.
+In visualization, we restrict attention to discrete distributions.